1986

 860828A 28th August: UK TV (BBC2) ‘Whistle Test’, "Working Five Years - Twenty Years

-- interview with MJ by David Hepworth (Barbados, March/April 1986)
+- interview with MJ by David Hepworth (Barbados, late March or early April)

-- interview with BW by David Hepworth (BW’s home, London)
+- interview with BW by David Hepworth (BW’s home, London, ca. spring)

 - Honky Tonk Women (MJ/KR) -RW on guitar and vocals